aws-greengrass/aws-greengrass-snap/README.md

               iotCredEndpoint: "device-credentials-prefix.credentials.iot.us-west-2.amazonaws.com"
   ```

-Note the file path to `config.yaml`.
+**Note**: The file path to `config.yaml`.
 In this case it should be `$HOME/config.yaml`.
 We will use this in later sections to set the snap configuration option.

-### 2. Set `greengrass-config` snap configuration option using content interface
+### 2. Set path to configuration file provided by a configuration snap (using `content` interface)

-On ubuntu core systems where everything needs to be a snap, you can only use this option.
+On Ubuntu Core systems, which may not have a user account enabled, this may be the only viable choice (i.e. using a `content` interface).

-With this approach, you will first build a producer snap (`gg-config`) that provides the greengrass `config.yaml`and device files via a `content interface` slot.
+With this approach, you will first build a producer snap (e.g. `aws-greengrass-config`) that provides the greengrass `config.yaml`and device files via a `content` interface slot.
-You will then connect the `content interface` plug from Greengrass snap to this `gg-config` snap.
-Once the interface is connected, files from `gg-config` snap will be available in Greengrass snap under a `target path`.
+You will then connect the `content` interface plug from Greengrass snap to the producer snap's `content` interface slot.
+Once the interface is connected,
+files from producer snap will be available in Greengrass snap at the `target path` defined by the Greengrass snap's `content` interface plug.

+**Note**: `aws-greengrass-config` is an example snap name that can be modified.

-Instructions to build the Content interface producer snap (`gg-config`) are under [the examples folder](examples/README.md).
+Instructions to build the `content` interface producer snap (e.g. `aws-greengrass-config`) are under [the examples folder](examples/README.md).
-At the end of the process, you should have a `gg-config` snap installed with the right set of `config.yaml` and device certs.
+At the end of the process, you should have a `aws-greengrass-config` snap installed with the right set of `config.yaml` and device certs.

 ## Building the Greengrass Snap